General Submission Guidelines

 - Samples should be stored in a refrigerator (40F) before shipping.
-SCN egg count, SCN type testing, and Hg type testing sample can be stored for up to a month before shipping.
+SCN egg count, SCN type testing, and Hg type testing samples can be stored for up to a month before shipping.
 Vermiform samples should be shipped within a week of collection and should be handled gently.

 - Soil samples for all tests need to be kept cool in the field and should not be left in direct sunlight or in a hot vehicle.

 - Samples for all tests need to be kept cool during shipping.
 Shipping overnight with an ice pack, or dropping off samples in person is recommended.
 Samples need to be kept cool during transit if the client is dropping them off.